ClaudiuBogdan/kata-go/templates/dynamic_programming/coin_change/README.md

 fmt.Println(result) // Output: 3 (11 = 5 + 5 + 1)
 ```

-## Implementation Details

-The package provides one main function:

-`CoinChange(coins []int, amount int) int`: Solves the coin change problem and returns the minimum number of coins needed or -1 if no solution exists.

 ## Testing

-The implementation includes a test suite that covers various scenarios:
+The implementation should include a comprehensive test suite covering various scenarios:

-1. Basic examples
-2. Large amounts
-3. Cases with no solution
+1. Standard case with a solution
+2. Case where it's impossible to make the amount
+3. Case with a large amount and many coin denominations
-4. Edge cases (e.g., amount = 0)
+4. Edge cases (amount = 0, single coin denomination, etc.)

 To run the tests, use the following command: